 The City of Prince Rupert is located in the North Coast Regional District and is home to over 12K residents.
-Prince Rupert real estate prices have decreased by 3% from November 2019 to November 2020 and the average price of a house in Prince Rupert is $192K.
-Single-family detached homes account for a majority of the properties on the Prince Ruper real estate market, and there are a few apartments and other property types.
-Based on data from the BC Northern Real Estate Board, real estate sales volume decreased by 37% from May 2019 to May 2020 due to the onset of the pandemic.
-However, the president of BC Northern Real Estate Board notes that the housing market is making a swift and fast recovery due to a low interest rate environment and safety measures taken by the industry.
-Prince Rupert property tax rates are the 38th lowest property tax rates in BC for municipalities with a population greater than 10K.
+Single-family detached homes account for a majority of the properties on the Prince Rupert real estate market, and there are a few apartments and other property types.
+According to data from the BC Northern Real Estate Board, the average price of a single-family home in Prince Rupert in the first half of 2023 was 5% lower than in the first half of 2022, with the average price in the first half of 2023 being $444K.
+Prince Rupert property tax rates are among the highest property tax rates in BC for municipalities with a population greater than 10K.

 Prince Rupert property tax is based on the assessed value of your home.
 Every year, the BC Assessment conducts an evaluation of properties all over British Columbia.
 This assessed value can differ significantly from the market value of your property.Your final property tax amount is calculated by multiplying the Prince Rupert final property tax rate for the year by the BC Assessment value.